Market versus policy Europeanisation: has an imbalance grown over time?

 Kindleberger’s basic idea was that the public good of economic governance is under-produced at international level and this is a problem because a thriving economy needs both a strong private sector and effective public governance.

 Dany Rodrik (2017) developed an analogous argument.
 He put forward the idea of an inconsistent triangle, at the points of which are democracy, national sovereignty and (hyper) globalisation.
 The trilemma asserts that only two of the three components can coexist.
 In current conditions, national sovereignty and (hyper) globalisation seem to prevail, to the detriment of democracy.
-In fact, (hyper) globalisation has overwhelmed, in Rodrik’s view, national policymaking, which is incapable of democratically governing the world economy2).
+In fact, (hyper) globalisation has overwhelmed, in Rodrik’s view, national policymaking, which is incapable of democratically governing the world economy(( See also Saccomanni (2008))).
 Rodrik applied his trilemma inconsistency to the entire world as well as to Europe.
 His specific point about Europe was that an imbalance has developed between economic integration, which has advanced tremendously, especially with the single market and the single currency, and political integration, which has not undergone a similar development.

 The issue is very complex and a perfect approach to it might not be available.
 Still, the question is too important to be left without an attempt to provide an empirical answer.
 This Policy Contribution addresses the issue in a European context, leaving the extension to the global sphere to subsequent research.